voxxlr/processor/README.md

 ./docker-build.sh
 ```

-Once done a new docker image called vxProcessor should be listed when running
+Once done a new docker image called vx-processor should be listed when running

 ```sh
 docker images